The Garlic Farm presents...

 Some people pickle garlic scapes, too, and you'll find recipes on the web.
-We haven't tried that ourselves, but we welcome heraring about your results if you try preserving scapes in a brine.
+We haven't tried that ourselves, but we welcome hearing about your results if you try preserving scapes in a brine.

 We advise removing the stalk tip above the pod before

 using the scapes.
-Some people use the whole scape, but the pod and tip are much more
+Some people use the whole scape, but the pod that contains the immature "flower" and the tip above it are much more

 Scapes tend to get tough and/or lose flavor if overcooked, so start

-scapes to desired lengths and sauté in a little olive oil over medium
+scapes to your desired length and sauté a sample in a little olive oil over medium

 heat, adding salt and pepper to taste.
-Do a taste test after just a few minutes; serve when the scapes are warmed through and still tender.
-The end result a side
+Do a taste test after just a few minutes; if they're not ready, keep going for another minute or two and taste again.
+Serve when the scapes are warmed through yet still tender.
+The results of your experiment are twofold: first, an elegant and tasty side

-dish that is elegant and tasty, and a rule of thumb for how much time the scapes need in the pan.
+dish and, second, a rule of thumb for how much time the scapes need in the pan to suit your palate.

 Try some of these other ideas: